neelsmith/citable_image/README.md

-# `citable_corpus`
+# `citable_image`

-Work with a corpus of texts canonically citable by CtsUrn.
+Work with a images canonically citable by Cite2Urn.

 ## TBD